jpellman/wiki.libjpel.so/Arris-Surfboard.rst

 Description
 -----------

 My modem does not have a cute name.
-It is a decided unsexy `DOCSIS 3.0 Arris Surfboard SB6141`_ It is connected to both the interwebz and my NetgearWNR3500L_.
+It is a decidedly unsexy `DOCSIS 3.0 Arris Surfboard SB6141`_ It is connected to both the interwebz and my NetgearWNR3500L_.

 Plans
 -----